-The lymphatic system helps every system in the body including the digestive system, nervous system, and respiratory system.
+It helps every system in the body including the digestive system, nervous system, and respiratory system.
 It helps the immune system by carrying white blood cells throughout the body.
-It helps with fluid balance between the tissues and the blood by absorbing the fluid leaked by the cardiovascular system and redistributing it to other parts of the body.
+It helps with the fluid balance between the tissues and the blood by absorbing the fluid leaked by the cardiovascular system and redistributing it to other parts of the body.

 Some signs of lymph congestion or stagnation include:

 Since the immune system depends on the lymphatic system to deliver white blood cells throughout the body, when the lymph is congested, the immune system weakens.

-1. Chiropractic Care: Any lack of movement in the thoracic/upper chest area of the spine can prevent the lymphatic system from doing the final dump of toxins that it has collected for cleansing.
-The rib cage helps the lymphatic system by acting as a pump, so it is critical for lymphatic circulation.
+Chiropractic Care: Any lack of movement in the thoracic/upper chest area of the spine can prevent the lymphatic system from doing the final dump of toxins that it has collected for cleansing.
+The rib cage helps the lymphatic system by acting similar to a pump, so it is critical for lymphatic circulation.
 Correcting any anatomical abnormalities or displacements from everyday activities, which prevent movement in the spine, helps to create pressure within this region which assists in bringing oxygen to the cells.

-2. Hydrate: Drinking enough water helps the lymph move throughout the body.
+Hydrate: Drinking enough water helps the lymph move throughout the body.
 The lymph holds most of the water that is in the body, and if we are dehydrated, the lymph fluid becomes thicker and harder to move.

-3. Diet and Lifestyle: Generally, adapting a healthy diet is one of the most significant things we can do for our health.
+Diet and Lifestyle: Generally, adopting a healthy diet is one of the most significant things we can do for our health.
 If we eat a cleaner diet with less toxins, there is less burden on the lymphatic system to remove these things from the body.
 Whatever diet you choose to be right for you, here are a few things to consider:

-4. Walking: Everyone knows that walking is healthy, but it really helps the lymphatic system.
+Walking: Everyone knows that walking is healthy, but it really helps the lymphatic system.
 When you walk or exercise, you use muscle contractions and this is what helps the lymph move.
 Even if you don’t walk for a long time, it helps just to get out for a short while!

-5. Deep Breathing: Most people tend to fall into shallow breathing throughout the day, but it’s important to remember to take some time to breathe deeply.
+Deep Breathing: Most people tend to fall into shallow breathing throughout the day, but it’s important to remember to take some time to breathe deeply.
 There are many beneficial things to breathing deeply, but one of them is that it helps the lymph move throughout the body.
 Deep breathing improves oxygen in the body, and this is good for lymph flow.
-Also, the actual act of breathing is like a pump for the lymph.
+Also, the actual act of breathing is similar to a pump for the lymph.

 Dry Brushing: Dry brushing helps to remove toxins on the skin and to get the lymph moving.
 It does this by stimulating sweat glands and supporting circulation below the skin.
 Dry brushing involves using a coarse brush on your skin in the direction of your heart.

 These are a few good strategies to help lymph movement in your body and thus, making you healthier.
 Have you tried any of these things before?
 What did you notice?